-Most of the agencies in the Executive Branch are required to follow FAR.
-While FAR doesn’t apply to the legislative or judicial branch, more often than not these branches will follow it as well.
-In addition to the main documentation, the Executive Branch agencies often issue supplemental regulations that apply only to that agency.
+Most agencies in the executive branch are required to follow FAR.
+While FAR doesn’t apply to the legislative or judicial branch, often these branches will abide by it as well.
+In addition to the main documentation, the executive branch agencies often issue supplemental regulations that apply only to that agency.

 What’s Covered in the FAR?

-The FAR is comprised of 53 parts that each deal with part of an acquisition.
+The FAR is comprised of 53 sections that each deal with part of an acquisition.
 Here’s the breakdown:

 - The first six parts cover general government acquisition matters